iamshaunjp/git-github-masterclass/README.md

-# git-github-masterclass
+# Git & GitHub-Masterclass
-All course files for the Git &amp; GitHub Masterclass on NetNinja.dev
+All course files for the Git &amp; GitHub Masterclass on NetNinja.dev.

+Access the course here: [link]: link.com

 ## Starter Projects
 - For the first starter project, select the starter-project-1 branch from the dropdown.